Tribox-Design/tribox-gatsby-website/content/work/cafe-i.md

 date: 2021-01-22T07:51:17.543Z
 title: CAFE-I
 thumbnail: ../assets/highlight-work-cafei.jpg
-shortDescription: The Communities for Alternative Food Ecosystems Initiative (CAFÉ-I) is a SEC-registered non-stock, non-profit, non-government organization that offers natural and organically-grown fresh produce and processed goods.
 description: |-
   The Communities for Alternative Food Ecosystems Initiative (CAFÉ-I) is a SEC-registered non-stock, non-profit, non-government organization